NSAMR/uk.ac.nsamr.journal/HOWTO-frontend/HOWTO-production.md

 1. Every time a subsequent change is made to the submission after it has been scheduled for publication, you will need to click schedule for production again.

 ## For current submissions
 Take the same approach, but you will need to edit the metadata that the author has already entered so that it is all correct, including co-authors and affiliations.
-You will need to upload the typeset file as a new submission as before.
+You will need to upload the typeset file as a new file as before, but under the submission the author made.